 - USDA Economic Research Services.
 Seventy percent of U.S. calories consumed in 2010 were from plant-based foods. https://www.ers.usda.gov/data-products/chart-gallery/gallery/chart-detail/?chartId=81864; https://www.ers.usda.gov/amber-waves/2016/december/a-look-at-calorie-sources-in-the-american-diet/

 - van Vliet S, Burd NA, van Loon LJC.
 The skeletal muscle anabolic response to plant-versus animal-based protein consumption.
 J Nutr.
 2015;145:1981-1991.

 - World Resource Institute.
 Shifting diets for a sustainable future. http://www.wri.org/publication/shifting-diets

 Satya Jonnalagadda Ph.D., MBA, RD has a strong Human Nutrition and Foods background in research, education, and clinical care, with areas of expertise including, chronic diseases treatment and management, specifically Cardiovascular Disease, Diabetes, and Obesity; Sports Nutrition, and Critical Care Nutrition.

 Orlaigh Matthews, RD

 Orlaigh graduated with a BSc in Human Nutrition and Dietetics from Dublin Institute of Technology and Trinity College Dublin.
-After working as a clinical dietitian specialising in maternal nutrition, senior nutrition and critical care in a Dublin teaching hospital for several years, Orlaigh joined Kerry’s nutrition marketing team as a Market Analyst and has a particular focus on infant nutrition and healthcare nutrition.
+After working as a clinical dietitian specialising in maternal nutrition, senior nutrition and critical care in a Dublin teaching hospital for several years, Orlaigh brought her nutrition expertise to the food and beverage industry.